 Basic concepts, terminology, references, and procedures necessary to dispense/administer drugs under the supervision of a veterinarian.
 Uses, actions, and secondary effects of common veterinary pharmaceuticals.
-Prerequisites: admission into Veterinary Technology program.
+Prerequisites: concurrent enrollment in VTT 110, VTT 113, VTT 114, and VTT 116.
 F